thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-connect-ble-sensor-using-gateway.md

 TBGatewayService(config_file_path)
 ```

 ## Step 5.
-Check information from device
+Check information on ThingsBoard

 Check data in your ThingsBoard instance, that you have been configured in the [general configuration guide](/docs/iot-gateway/configuration/).
     - Go to the your ThingsBoard instance and login.